 Light-hearted conversation with callers from all over about new words, old sayings, slang, family expressions, language change and varieties, as well as... more

-For rock climbers, skiers, and other outdoor enthusiasts, the word "send" has a whole new meaning.
+For rock climbers, skiers, and other outdoor enthusiasts, the word send has taken on a whole new meaning.
 You might cheer on... more

 In 1944, an Italian scientist discovered a drug that he later named for his wife.
 His wife’s name was Marguerite,... more